GRIS-UdeM/ManuelGRIS/readme.md

 ### organisational
 - Move this to GRIS github and add infrastructure to deploy github pages
 ### content
+- Update numbering in md files to match mdbook autonumbering
 - Update english doc to match french doc (and vice-versa)
 - Update with latest developments
   - speaker group stuff